Waiver and Release -- requirement by anyone attending

 - Transportation Notice:

-- Events which power carts can be used:
+- Events which power carts may be used include:

 - Amateur Women’s

 - Mid-Master Men’s (40+)